-Especially for the long-time travelers, avoid saying that you are on a long trip to strangers because they already believe that all “gringos” have plenty of money growing on trees.
+Especially for long-time travelers, avoid saying that you are on a long trip to strangers because they already believe that all “gringos” have plenty of money growing on trees.

-If we tell them we are on a lifetime journey, it might create even a more distorted image, and you never know their intention.
+If we tell them we are on a lifetime journey, it might create an even more distorted image, and you never know their intention.
 So the bottom line is to be cautious about revealing too much information about yourself.

 To wrap this up, yes, it’s safe to travel as a solo female.
 Just follow those rules.

-FOR LONG TERM TRAVELERS: never say you are traveling for six months or an undetermined time because you never know.
+FOR LONG-TERM TRAVELERS: never say you are traveling for six months or an undetermined time because you never know.
 People might misinterpret it as a sign of wealth and take advantage of you.

 Is it safe to travel to Mexico for Families?